-Store permanently: tax returns, major financial records
+Tax returns, major financial records

 Your tax returns are important documents to keep as part of your financial history.
 You’ll want to keep a permanent electronic or hard copy of each year’s tax return and any payments you make to the government.
 Additionally, it’s a good idea to hold on to records of major financial events, such as legal filings or inheritances.
 You can easily access your paperless statements and documents online and keep them safely stored there.
-Bank of America clients can easily manage paperless statements and documents using Mobile and Online banking.

 Depending on your filing circumstances, the IRS may be able to ask you for supporting documentation for three to seven years after you file a return.
 Knowing that, a good rule of thumb is to save any document that verifies information on your tax return—including Forms W-2 and 1099, bank and brokerage statements, tuition payments and charitable donation receipts—for three to seven years.

-Store 1 year: regular statements, pay stubs
+Regular statements, pay stubs

-Keep for 1 month: utility bills, deposits and withdrawal records
+Utility bills, deposits and withdrawal records

 If you’re self-employed, you may need your utility, cable and cell phone bills for tax purposes.
 Otherwise, you can dispose of them as soon as you verify your payment was processed.
 You can also dispose of bank withdrawal and deposit slips after verifying them with your monthly statement.